masoncfrancis/cs5890-iep504planorganizer/README.md

 ## Licensing

-This software is not available for commercial or non-commercial use by any individual or organization.
+This software is only to be used for demonstration and evaluation purposes using falsified data.
+It may not be used in any non-commercial or commercial environment by any individual or organization.